 |

-The composition of the ash of a coal influences the slagging and fouling behaviour
+The composition of the ash of a coal influences

-and also the performance of the fly ash collection plant.
-Use to calculate
+fly ash collection plant.
+Use to calculate relationship between ash

-relationship between ash analysis and fouling and slagging indices.
+analysis and fouling and

 |